Congo conflict masks deadly volcano threat

 Observation equipment has been looted by armed groups and the area around Nyiragongo is off-limits as rebel fighters defend their strategic positions overlooking Goma.

 "What happened in 2002 will happen again.
-We just don't know when," Celestin Kasereka Mahinda, a vulcanologist at the Goma observatory and head of a national committee charged with planning for natural disasters.
+We just don't know when," Celestin Kasereka Mahinda, a volcanologist at the Goma observatory and head of a national committee charged with planning for natural disasters.

 Kasereka and his colleagues gave two months' warning before the last eruption but authorities ignored them.
 People only began to evacuate as the first fingers of lava probed their way into the town's densely populated residential areas.